ImperialCollegeLondon/MSE404-MM/docs/labs/lab01/readme.md

 cd ~/newDirectory/dir2
 cp ~/file.txt .
 ```
-The dot `.` in this last command represents **this directory**, so the command means: “copy the file ~/file.txt, which is located in the home directory into the current directory”. <br>
+The dot `.` in this last command represents ***this directory***, so the command means: “copy the file `~/file.txt`, which is located in the home directory into the current directory”. <br>
-**Note:** if the file already exists in the destination, it will be overwritten.
+***Note:*** if the file already exists in the destination, it will be overwritten.

 ### 5.2 Copying folders
-To copy folders, the only extra thing you need to do is to specify the additional “-r” argument to “cp”.
-For example, you can copy the directory dir2, which has the location “~/newDirectory/dir2” to the home directory as such:
+To copy folders, the only extra thing you need to do is to specify the additional `-r` argument to `cp`.
+For example, you can copy the directory `dir2`, which has the location `~/newDirectory/dir2` to the home directory as such:
 ```
 cp -r ~/newDirectory/dir2  ~
 ```